Βy

 Listen to 4 separate sounds.
 For example a siren, a pacing.

 Feel 3 different objects.
-For example, touch the texture and feel the temperature of the seat you are in, your clothes, etc.
+For example, consider the texture and temperature of the seat you are sitting in, your clothing, etc.

-Smell 2 different scents in the environment or keep with you a vial of soothing essential oils such as lavender and bergamot and bring it close to your nose.
+Smell 2 different scents in the environment or get a bottle of essential oils with a soothing scent, such as lavender and bergamot.

-Recall the taste of a food, or try a candy with a strong taste like cinnamon.
+Recall the taste of a food, or try a strong-tasting candy like cinnamon.

 4. Repeat a phrase in your internal dialog